Cartesian double theories: A double-categorical framework for categorical doctrines: Double categories of models

 Finally, the right-hand side of this equation is equal to that of the previous equation by the naturality of the left action of the module $N$.
 This proves the naturality of the left action of restricted module $N(\alpha,\beta)$. \end{proof}

-\begin{corollary}[Virtual equipment of cartesian lax functors] For any cartesian double category $\dbl{D}$ and cartesian equipment $\dbl{E}$, the virtual double category $\vCartLaxFun_\pseudo(\dbl{D},\dbl{E})$ of cartesian lax functors $\dbl{D} \to \dbl{E}$, cartesian pseudo transformations, cartesian modules, and multimodulations is a virtual equipment. \end{corollary} \begin{proof} Since restriction cells are closed finite products \cref{lem:closure-restrictions}, the restriction of a cartesian module along cartesian pseudo transformations is again a cartesian module.
+\begin{corollary}[Virtual equipment of cartesian lax functors] Let $\dbl{D}$ be a cartesian double category and let $\dbl{E}$ be a cartesian equipment.
+Then: \begin{enumerate}[(i),noitemsep] \item $\vCartLaxFun_\ell(\dbl{D},\dbl{E})$ has restrictions along cartesian lax transformations $\alpha$ and $\beta$ whenever $\alpha$ is pseudo. \item $\vCartLaxFun_c(\dbl{D},\dbl{E})$ has restrictions along cartesian oplax transformations $\alpha$ and $\beta$ whenever $\beta$ is pseudo. \item $\vCartLaxFun_\pseudo(\dbl{D},\dbl{E})$ has restrictions along any cartesian pseudo transformations $\alpha$ and $\beta$. \end{enumerate} Consequently, the virtual double category $\vCartLaxFun_\pseudo(\dbl{D},\dbl{E})$ of cartesian lax functors $\dbl{D} \to \dbl{E}$, cartesian pseudo natural transformations, cartesian modules, and multimodulations is a virtual equipment. \end{corollary} \begin{proof} Since restriction cells are closed under finite products (\cref{lem:closure-restrictions}), the restriction of a cartesian module along cartesian pseudo transformations is again a cartesian module.
 The result thus follows from \cref{cor:cartesian-lax-functor-vdbl-category} and \cref{thm:lax-functor-veqp}. \end{proof}

 \begin{corollary}[Virtual equipment of models] Let $\dbl{T}$ be a cartesian double theory and let $\dbl{S}$ be a cartesian equipment.
-Then there is a virtual equipment of models of the theory $\dbl{T}$ in $\dbl{S}$, (pseudo or strict) maps between modules, bimodules between models, and multitransformations between those.
+Then there is a virtual equipment of models of the theory $\dbl{T}$ in $\dbl{S}$, (pseudo or strict) maps between models, bimodules between models, and multitransformations between those.

 Moreover, when the theory $\dbl{T}$ is generated by a 2-category or a bicategory (i.e., has only trivial arrows or trivial proarrows) and the semantics $\dbl{S}$ has local coequalizers, the virtual equipment of models is representable as an equipment. \end{corollary}